 The tale of Armati cassettes

 The reasons for the split, according to Carlà is – again – piracy.
-Mario Arioti was among the first to repent on his swashbuckling business, deciding to work, from 1986 onwards, alongside software publishers and publishing legitimate licensed software, even some developed in Italy.
+Mario Arioti was among the first to repent on his swashbuckling business, deciding to work, from 1986 onward, alongside software publishers and publishing legitimate licensed software, even some developed in Italy.
 Despite his intentions, still, he apparently kept on releasing pirated games, something that Carlà wanted to distance his company from, thus the split.
 In the last interview he gave to a magazine, in 1987, Arioti said he was still selling pirated software “as to avoid other competitors getting in the business”.

 The miracle of San Gennaro: the "Napoletane"